 Understand the kind of people they are, and the way they live their lives.
 It won’t be long before you will literally ‘walk a mile in their shoes’ so make sure they are a good fit.

 Consider the logistics involved with getting to the property.
-If the assignment is abroad make sure you consider the cost of flights, transport, visas and the cost of living at your destination.
+If the house sit is abroad make sure you consider the cost of flights, transport, visas and the cost of living at your destination.

-If in doubt, read our helpful guide to House Sitting Abroad.
+If in doubt, read my helpful guide to House Sitting Abroad.

 Once you’re received a positive reply and confirmed your desire to house sit the fun begins.